IdentityPython/pysaml2/doc/howto/config.rst

 subject_data
 ^^^^^^^^^^^^

-The name of a shelve database where the map between a local identifier and a distributed identifier is kept.
+The name of a database where the map between a local identifier and a distributed identifier is kept.
+Presently this is a shelve database.

 Example::